MidLevel/Ruffles/README.md

 All messages are guaranteed to be delivered, the order is not guaranteed, duplicates are dropped.
 Uses a fixed sliding window.
 #### ReliableSequenced
 All messages are guaranteed to be delivered with the order also being guaranteed, duplicates are dropped.
 Uses a fixed sliding window.
+#### ReliableSequencedFragmented
+All messages are guaranteed to be delivered with the order also being guaranteed, duplicates are dropped.
+Uses a fixed sliding window.
+Allows large messages to be fragmented.
 #### Unreliable
 Delivery is not guaranteed, nor is the order.
 Duplicates are dropped.
 #### UnreliableSequenced